 DAY # 19

-**Healthy suggestion: Wean yourself from dried fruit with added sugar.
-Did you know that cranberries are pressed for juice then plumped up with oil and sugar since they are pretty tart naturally!
-On average, dried cranberries generally contains 26 grams of added sugar per 1/3 cup!
-Once I realized that I transitioned to something that felt a bit more natural, apple juice-sweetened cranberries.
-My sensitive belly does not miss the extra white sugar!
 BTW the American Heart Association recommends limiting your added sugar content to no more than 24 grams of added sugar (equals 6 teaspoons or 100 calories) for women; 36 grams of added sugar (equals 9 teaspoons or 150 calories) for men.
-Remember, it isn't a daily requirement to live.
+Remember, sugar isn’t a daily requirement to live.
 It’s a good idea to see how it makes you FEEL, how it impacts your energy and hunger levels.
-If you are diabetic it's always a good idea to pay attention to how certain food impacts your blood sugar, energy, and gut.
+If you are diabetic it’s always a good idea to pay attention to how certain food impacts your blood sugar, energy, and gut.
 There is a lot of noise about sugar but there is a way to find balance with it.
 Sometimes ya gotta experience UN-balance before you can find your version of balance.

 Lunch can be a chopped salad or vegetable side: this is where leftovers can be super helpful!
 I’m a big fan of making ample grilled, steamed, broiled veggies for a meal and then using leftovers to pack up as a side dish or main for lunch.